ajitagupta/howtoacethebehavioralinterview/README.md

 You will get an overview from the job description, but it doesn't hurt to ask again and make clear where your core competencies lie.
 ### 5. What are the working conditions like?
 Work load, working hours, salary, holidays, contract - all these discussions go in here.
+### 6. How is the team structured?
+Find out how many and what sorts of people you will be working with.
+It's also good to know your team lead, but most probably that's going to be one of your interviewers.

 Wishing you good luck and a rewarding career!